bparanj/crystal/programming/iac/docs/experiments/restrict-postgresql.md

 This ensures your PostgreSQL server applies the latest authentication rules without requiring a full restart.

 To avoid creating duplicate entries in the `pg_hba.conf` file when using the Ansible `blockinfile` module, you can leverage Ansible's idempotency feature by ensuring your playbook checks for the existence of a specific configuration before making changes.
-However, the `blockinfile` module is designed to ensure a block of text is present within a file, and if the exact block (including comments) is not found, it might append the block again, leading to duplicates over multiple playbook runs.
+However, the `blockinfile` module is designed to ensure a block of text is present within a file, and if the exact block ( comments) is not found, it might append the block again, leading to duplicates over multiple playbook runs.

 For configurations like the `pg_hba.conf` where you want to avoid duplicate lines but ensure specific settings are enforced, it's often more reliable to use a combination of `lineinfile`, custom scripts, or conditional tasks based on the output of a command checking the current configuration.
 However, these approaches require more complex logic and might not perfectly fit every scenario.